TOST — Tonga Summer Time

 How to Convert TOST to Other Time Zones

-4. Export and share the result: After selecting the range, use the export options shown by the tool: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-For example, if you are arranging a regional operations call across Tonga, New Zealand, and Australia, exporting to Google Calendar or sending the ICS file ensures each participant sees the event in their own local time automatically, reducing date-line mistakes.
+4. Export and share the result: After selecting a range, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+These options are useful when you want to send a confirmed cross-time-zone meeting to a distributed team so each person receives the schedule in their own local time without manually converting from TOST.

 About Tonga Summer Time (TOST)

-TOST stands for Tonga Summer Time, the daylight saving time used in Tonga when summer clock rules are in effect.
-Its exact offset is UTC+14:00, which means local time in TOST is 14 hours ahead of Coordinated Universal Time and among the earliest civil times in the world on any given date.
+Tonga Summer Time, abbreviated TOST, is a daylight saving time abbreviation with an exact offset of UTC+14.
+That means local time in TOST is 14 hours ahead of Coordinated Universal Time, placing it among the earliest clock times used anywhere in the world on a given UTC date.

 TOST and Daylight Saving Time